-English 11

-1 year-1 credit

-Final: state exam & project English 11 will focus on skills and materials appropriate for college and world preparation.
+English 11 1 year-1 credit Final: state exam & project English 11 will focus on skills and materials appropriate for college and world preparation.
 Included will be extensive study of American literature, research and analysis of non-fiction, English grammar, usage and vocabulary, and composition.
-Students will be proficient at answering composition questions involving literary analysis and will non-fiction, English grammar, usage and vocabulary, and composition.
 Students will be proficient at answering composition questions involving literary analysis and will read poetry, essays, short stories, novels and dramas by major American authors.
 Students will further develop independent reading skills through reading workshop projects covering various genres.
 Since the New York State Regents English Comprehensive Exam and the PSAT & SAT are scheduled during the year, much of the course is oriented toward the skills and knowledge needed for the student's successful testing experience.

+Journalism:

+1 year--1 or .5 credit

-Journalism: 1 year--1credit Final: local exam
+Final: local exam